 To me, there is something appealing about having extra tangy sourdough bread as toast in the morning.
-This sliced sourdough bread is ideal for toast in the morning or sandwiches for lunch.
+This sliced sourdough bread (baked in a Dutch oven) is ideal for toast in the morning or sandwiches for lunch.

 This recipe I’m sharing with you today is a classic all-purpose flour sourdough bread recipe baked in a dutch oven.
 This method yields a rustic loaf that is slightly crispy and chewy on the outside, and fantastically fluffy and soft on the inside.